CASE STUDY CONCEPT: Managing Supply Chain Risk and Resiliency

 - First, run the 30-day simulation of the supply chain (either the one you created in the previous case study or the one you loaded from the SCM Globe library).
 Notice how inventory flows through the supply chain.
 Click on different facilities in the data displays on the right side of the simulation screen.
 Watch the Fantastic CPU inventory flow from Fukushima to the warehouse in Tokyo and across the Pacific to the Seattle Factory where it is used in an assembly operation.

-- Now remove the Fukushima Factory and its vehicle and delivery route from the supply chain model.
+- Now set daily production at the Fukushima Factory to zero (or you can remove the factory and its vehicle and delivery route entirely from the supply chain model).
 Then run the simulation and see how long it runs before lack of the Fantastic CPU product causes the simulation to stop.
 In the real world this would be the amount of time you have to find and incorporate a new supplier into your supply chain before disruptions would occur in your manufacturing operations.
 You may be able to gain a bit more time by making better use of existing supplies.

 - Explore ways to make best use of existing supplies of the Fantastic CPU to keep production going as long as possible.
 If you pulled in all inventory of CPUs spread throughout the supply chain and concentrated that inventory at the facility where it is used, how many days of production can you support?

 - Next, research companies in Malaysia that can produce a product like the Fantastic CPU; search on electronics and computer chip fabrication companies.
 Here are some websites that list CPU suppliers based in Malasia (and you can find others):

 - Available information is sparse.
 Some of these companies may be little more than mailing addresses or outlet channels for other CPU manufacturers who prefer to remain unnamed for various reasons.
 Welcome to the world of procurement.
 The powers that be at Fantastic Corp decided they want to do business with a supplier in Malasia, so do your best (“Yours not to reason why, yours but to do and die…”).